mojotech/rails_db_protect/README.md

 # RailsDbProtect

-Protect your Rails production databases from destructive rake tasks:
+Protect your Rails production databases from the following destructive tasks:

 ```bash
 db:setup db:reset db:drop db:create db:schema:load
 ```

+## Usage

+Add the gem and you're done!

+To bypass the protection in a production environment, add `ENV['ALLOW_DANGEROUS_TASKS'] = 'true'` to your environment.

 ## Installation